In response to Covid-19, the Young Associates Programme is currently being delivered online via a variety of remote-learning platforms and tools.

 Who teaches on the Programme?

 We have a small and dedicated team of experienced teachers and support staff who work to ensure the environment is welcoming and informal, offering a personalised approach to student learning.
-The team is composed of Laura Owen – Head of the Young Associates Programme, Mark Burrell – Creative Careers Tutor, Carla Knight – Creative Practice Tutor, and Ally Johnstone – Counsellor.
+The team is composed of Elissa Cray – Head of the Young Associates Programme, Mark Burrell – Creative Careers Tutor, Carla Knight – Design Tutor, Laura Own – Creative Tutor and Ally Johnstone – Counsellor.

 The Art and Design modules are taught by artist Nicolas Deshayes, fashion director Cynthia Lawrence-John, graphic design studio Kellenberger–White, textile designer and printmaker Yemi Awosile, designers and makers Adam Willis and James Binning (of the architecture collective Assemble), artist and musician Dan Scott, and artist and filmmaker Adam Chodzko.